sjshank/bookmarkApp/README.md

     10. angular-cookies - client side session storing in cookies
     11. less - compiling less into css

 Database : NoSql - Mongodb

+Tools : SublimeText2

 Steps to follow for running app :
     1. install Nodejs from here https://nodejs.org/en/ and make node env up.
 This will automatically install NPM package in your system
     2. Install mongodb from here https://www.mongodb.org and make it up.
 No need to create new db for this sample.
 It will             create by own.
     3. Install Python 2.7+ version from here https://www.python.org/download/releases/2.7/
     4. Run 'npm install' on 'package.json'.
 This will create new folder 'node_modules' inside same directory where you can see       all the mentioned dependencies inside 'package.json' will gets installed.